Kenneth E. Train

-Kenneth E. Train (born November 14, 1951) is an Adjunct Professor of Economics at the University of California, Berkeley, United States.
+Kenneth E. Train (born November 14, 1951) is an adjunct professor of economics at the University of California, Berkeley, United States.
 He is also Vice President of NERA Economic Consulting, Inc. in San Francisco, California.
-He received a Bachelors in Economics at Harvard and PhD from UC Berkeley.
+He received a bachelor's degree in economics at Harvard and PhD from UC Berkeley.
 He specializes in econometrics and regulation, with applications in energy, environmental studies, telecommunications and transportation.